shulard/documentation/plugins/cookie.rst

 Cookie Plugin
 =============

-Cookie plugins allow you to sore cookies information in a `CookieJar` and reuses them on consequent requests according to `RFC 6265`_ specification::
+The `CookiePlugin` allow you to store cookies information in a `CookieJar` and reuse them on consequent requests according to `RFC 6265`_ specification::

     use Http\Discovery\HttpClientDiscovery;